 History of Eagle Mountain, Utah

-Taken from the Eagle Mountain History.
-(Links Added)
+Taken from Eagle Mountain City (Links Added)

 Incorporated only a few years ago in December 1996, Eagle Mountain is one of Utah's newest cities.
 More than 42 square miles of beautiful, high-desert prairie land known as Cedar Valley were included at incorporation.
 Just west of the bustling Wasatch Front and strategically located directly between Salt Lake City and Provo, Cedar Valley is where the deer and the antelope still play, giving residents and visitors a opportunity to see what the pioneers must have seen upon first arriving in the Great Basin area more than 150 years ago.